yismailuofa/kraken-frontend/README.md

 ### https://nodejs.org/en/download

-To get started using Kraken, in the project directory you can run:
+Next, in the project directory you can run:

 ### `npm install`